 These proposals have been developed in light of the Financial Conduct Authority’s (FCA) price cap proposals announced this July and will help ensure that the cap, which is intended to protect consumers from excessive charges, does not simply become a going rate charged by all lenders.
-They follow the Competition and Markets Authority’s (CMA) provisional findings into the market which were published in June (see note on research (PDF, 118KB, 2 pages) ) by the group of independent CMA panel members investigating this market.
+They follow the Competition and Markets Authority’s (CMA) provisional findings into the market which were published in June (see ) by the group of independent CMA panel members investigating this market.

 Key to the proposals announced today are measures to encourage the development of a high quality price comparison sector for payday loans.
 As a condition of participation in the market, payday lenders would be required to provide details of their products on accredited price comparison websites that will allow people to make quick and accurate comparisons between loans.

 This will help stimulate greater price competition in a market where many borrowers currently do not shop around – partly because of the difficulties in accessing clear and comparable information on the cost of borrowing.
 The development of an effective price comparison sector would make it easier for new entrants to become established and challenge existing suppliers by offering better deals for borrowers.

 The CMA is recommending that lead generators (websites which sell potential borrowers’ details to lenders) are required to explain their role and how they operate much more clearly to customers.
 The CMA has found that many borrowers believe that lead generators are themselves actually lenders rather than simply intermediaries.
 Even where this is understood, there is very little transparency about the basis on which lead generators pass borrowers’ details on to lenders, so that customers are generally unaware that, rather than matching borrowers with the most suitable or cheapest loan on offer, lead generators instead sell borrowers’ details to lenders based on the fees lenders offer to them.